uuware/lupine.js/apps/doc/web/markdown/en/lupine.press/overview.md

 `lupine.press` is a lightweight, high-performance documentation site framework built on top of `lupine.web`.
 It provides a complete solution for rendering Markdown-based documentation websites with a responsive layout, sidebar navigation, and theming support.

-It is designed to work seamlessly with the `lupine` ecosystem, powering documentation sites like the official LupineJS documentation.
+It is designed to work seamlessly with the `lupine` ecosystem, powering documentation sites like the official Lupine.js documentation.

 ## Features